-Do you own clothes mending kit with needles, buttons, and thread?
+Do you own a clothes mending kit with needles, buttons, and thread?
 If not, make one.
 (Recipe included below.).
 Hand mending is extremely satisfying.
 Before the sewing machine was invented, it used to take about 14 hours to make an article of clothing by hand, and most people only had a few articles of clothing and maybe a new shirt or two each year.
 Now landfills are being swamped with cast-off garments which could be given new life with a bit of the owner’s time.

 If you need repair of other merchandise, check the owner’s manuals or, better yet, look online for how to repair just about anything.
 My husband has now renovated two homes in an awful state of disrepair by solely researching the Internet.